 - A. In exercising its right pursuant to the Statute to direct the reassignment of bargaining unit employees, the Office will make reassignments to appropriately classified jobs at the appropriate grade levels.
-The Office's decision to reassign any bargaining unit employee will be based upon legitimate management considerations. - B. A reassignment is a permanent change in an employee's position from one bargaining unit position to another without promotion, demotion, or break in service. - C. Decisions concerning reassignments may, among other things, take into account the goals of increasing career-related flexibility, mobility and minimizing the need for involuntary reassignment and efficient and effective administration of programs. - D. The Office will make involuntary reassignments only for legitimate organizational reasons. - E. Reassignments will not be used as punishment, in lieu of disciplinary action, or based on personal favoritism. - F. When an employee is reassigned to a different position, the employee will be given a reasonable period of time in which to demonstrate proficiency, including a reasonable training period, if appropriate.
+The Office's decision to reassign any bargaining unit employee will be based upon legitimate management considerations. - B. Decisions concerning reassignments may, among other things, take into account the goals of increasing career-related flexibility, mobility and minimizing the need for involuntary reassignment and efficient and effective administration of programs. - C. The Office will make involuntary reassignments only for legitimate organizational reasons. - D. Reassignments will not be used as punishment, in lieu of disciplinary action, or based on personal favoritism. - E. When an employee is reassigned to a different position, the employee will be given a reasonable period of time in which to demonstrate proficiency, including a reasonable training period, if appropriate.

-Any employee who feels a hardship will be created by a reassignment shall request and be granted a prompt meeting with his/her supervisor who will give fair consideration to the employee's concerns.
+Any employee who feels a hardship will be created by a reassignment or realignment shall request and be granted a prompt meeting with his/her supervisor who will give fair consideration to the employee's concerns.
 Whenever a reassignment is proposed, employees may, at the discretion of the Office, be given the opportunity to volunteer to accept such reassignment.